FSA vs. HSA: A Guide for Shoppers

 Health Savings Accounts (HSAs) are another type of special account where you can deposit money for eligible medical expenses.
 The money deposited into HSAs is also not taxed, and eligible expenses vary depending on your plan.
 Copayments and deductibles are often included, and some plans may cover dependent medical expenses.

 The contribution allowances and rollover for an FSA vs HSA are the biggest differences.
 FSA contribution limits are $2,750 annually.
 In contrast, HSA contributions limits are $3,600 for individuals and $7,200 for families.
 FSAs usually do not allow contributions to roll over annually (use it or lose it), while HSAs do allow contribution rollover.
 1

 You may be able to temporarily roll over unused funds from an FSA account for plans ending in 2021 or 2022.
 However, you should confirm this rollover opportunity before leaving any unused funds sitting around.1

 What are the advantages of FSAs and HSAs?

-This is where it gets a bit trickier.
-If you qualify, an HSA offers a huge advantage in that the funds accrue year after year.
-In the long run, this can leave you with a substantial nest egg for unexpected medical costs.
+If you qualify, HSA funds accrue year after year.
+In the long run, this can leave you with a nest egg for unexpected medical costs.
 If you contribute a larger amount to your HSA, the funds may also gain interest that can be tax-free.
-However, HSAs tend to be restricted to high-deductible health plans.
-Although enrollment in HSAs has grown 15% on average since 2011, many Americans still don’t qualify.
+However, HSAs tend to be restricted to high-deductible health plans (HDHPs).

 If you don’t qualify for an HSA, a well-managed FSA can help offset your health costs while offering many of the same tax benefits an HSA confers.
-There are different types of FSAs, and they pay for a wide range of services; for instance, Dependent Care FSAs can cover child care.
-These features make them a better choice for some people, despite the fact that FSA funds usually don’t roll over.
+There are different types of FSAs, and they pay for a wide range of services; for instance, FSAs may have benefits for child care expenses.
+These features may make them a better choice for some people, even though FSA funds usually don’t roll over.